Ladykirk and Norham Bridge

 The Ladykirk and Norham Bridge connects Ladykirk in the Borders, Scotland, with Norham in Northumberland, England, across the River Tweed.
-It's one of three bridges that cross it along the Anglo-Scottish Border, the others being the Coldstream Bridge and the Union Chain Bridge; out of these, the Ladykirk and Norham Bridge is the youngest, opening to the public in 1888.
+It is one of three bridges that cross the Tweed along the Anglo-Scottish Border, the others being the Coldstream Bridge and the Union Chain Bridge; out of these, the Ladykirk and Norham Bridge is the youngest, opening to the public in 1888.

 Earlier bridges

 The previous bridge was a timber trestle built between 1838 and 1839 by J. Blackmore.
-The bridge was funded by subscribers purchasing shares; David Robertson, 1st Baron Marjoribanks paid L.3000, and ten others paid L.500 each.
+The bridge was funded by subscribers purchasing shares; David Robertson, 1st Baron Marjoribanks paid £3000, and ten others paid £500 each.

 This bridge used curved ribs eight planks deep at the ends and three planks deep in the middle, where each individual plank is 6 in deep.
 These were used to create two arches, each of 190 ft span and 17 ft rise, each arch was supported by two trusses.
 The planks were 18 ft long, and no piece of timber in the bridge was longer than 28 ft.
 The roadway was 18 ft wide.
 The entire bridge was restored in 1852, with the exception of the stone piers.

 History

 Construction of the present stone bridge lasted from 1885 to 1887.
 The bridge is listed at grade II by English Heritage and at category B by Historic Scotland.
+A former toll house - Lower Toll Cottage and a bridge marker stone sit immediately on the Scottish side.

 It was designed by Thomas Codrington and Cuthbert A. Brereton for the Tweed Bridges Trust.